 “Keeping problems to yourself instead of talking about them can actually cause more stress and negative feelings to arise.”

-Madelief: “Talking about mental health in the workplace creates transparency.
+Madelief: “Talking about mental well-being in the workplace creates transparency.
 If you’re not feeling so good, it can really help to speak to a colleague or your manager.
 This way it can be taken into account when addressing your situation or workload.

 Maybe it’s possible to make some adjustments that would allow you to do your job more comfortably.
 Keeping problems to yourself instead of discussing them with other people, can actually cause more stress and negative feelings to arise.”